alxndrTL/othello_mamba/README.md

 The main contribution of this repo is to provide a <b>simple, clean and hackable implementation of the OthelloGPT experiment</b>, designed to be compatible with multiple architectures, and with little effort, other sources of data (eg. chess or something more sophisticated).

 ## Getting started
-With this repo, you can train your own model (Transformer or Mamba) that predicts legal moves in Othello.
+With this repo, you can train your own model (Transformer, Mamba or Jamba) that predicts legal moves in Othello.
 Then, you can train a probe that to extract the board state from the activations of your trained model.

 First, clone the repo :
 ```